The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note sets out when CPR 14, which deals with admissions, will and will not apply.
-It looks at when admissions can be made following proceedings being issued, the consequences of making an admission and the effect of seeking to withdraw an admission together with the principles the court will consider as set out in Kojima v HSBC Bank.
+It looks at when admissions can be made following proceedings being issued, the consequences of making an admission, the cost implications of delay when admitting liability, and the ability to withdraw an admission together with the principles the court will consider when an application to withdraw an admission is made.

 If the admission is in respect of a money claim, there is a distinction between making admissions in respect of specified and unspecified amounts.
 For more information, see Practice Notes:

 For guidance generally on the contents and filing of the defence, see Practice Notes: Drafting the defence—formalities and Drafting the defence—drafting tips.

 CPR 14 sets out the formal procedure for making and withdrawing admissions and the consequences of doing so.
 Its purpose is to encourage a defendant to admit all or part of a claim as early as possible to: